gumaerc-testorg/sts.038-fall-2006/content/pages/readings.md

 It's ok to skim parts that don't seem as relevant to the overall picture, but do try to make your way through the book.
 Chapters 1-2, 5, and 7-8 are the most important.

-You may also want to check out [The Discovery of Global Warming](http://www.aip.org/history/climate/index.html), the book's Web site at the American Institute of Physics, where Weart has published a much longer version of this book with even more annotations, and a gigantic bibliography of the scientific literature on climate change.
+You may also want to check out {{% resource_link "080f9b8b-2dca-4013-b9b5-070583d13661" "The Discovery of Global Warming" %}}, the book's Web site at the American Institute of Physics, where Weart has published a much longer version of this book with even more annotations, and a gigantic bibliography of the scientific literature on climate change.

 {{< tdclose >}}{{< tdopen >}}